 In brief, the key requirement is for building owners (such as your landlord) to assess and manage the risk of fire spread from unsafe external wall systems.
 Formal regulatory change will follow in the shape of the widely publicised Fire Safety Bill but, in the meantime, the advice makes very clear that building owners must take immediate action.

 Against this background, we have put in place a process of investigating and reviewing your building’s external wall system to assess whether it has been designed and constructed in a safe manner.

 If you have a comment that is not addressed by this web page, please email EWS@mainstaygroup.co.uk

 Building Safety Fund deadline extensions

-The Ministry of Housing, Communities & Local Government on Thursday 17th December 2020 have announced the deadlines for the non-ACM Building Safety Fund will be extended.
-MHCLG has announced:
+The Ministry of Housing, Communities & Local Government opened on 31 July 2020 the Building Safety Fund for non-ACM Buildings.

 £30m Waking Watch Relief Fund